-AAIA 2020 Contemporary Creative Residency
+AAIA 2020 Contemporary Creative Residency Applications now closed

 Applications for the AAIA 2020 Contemporary Creative Residency are now welcome.
 Submissions received later than 5PM AEST Monday 6 July 2020 will not be considered.